IsDaDev/windows-eventlog-archiver/README.md

 # Windows Event Log Archiver

 A Python + C++ tool to automatically dump, parse, and archive Windows EVTX event logs.
-They are being saved as a zip file and can later be uploaded to an Azure Blob Storage for long-time retention (work in progress).
+They are being saved as a zip file and can later be uploaded to an Azure Blob Storage for long-time retention (if configured).

 The parser used is a modified version of this one: [xml2jsonParser](https://github.com/IsDaDev/xml2jsonParser)